YSN Student Resources & Guidelines

 The Yale School of Nursing (YSN) Student Resources and Guidelines provide information to help you successfully navigate your academic career at YSN.
 The information includes policies, procedures, guidelines, and resources available to you within the YSN community and across Yale University.
 We hope you will return to these resources often as you progress on the path to finishing your degree.

-If you have any questions regarding the contents of these resources and guidelines, please contact Saveena Dhall, Associate Dean of Student Affairs, email@example.com, 203-737-2258.
+If you have any questions regarding the contents of this page, please contact Saveena Dhall, Associate Dean of Student Affairs, firstname.lastname@example.org, 203-737-2258.

 YSN 2019-2020 Bulletin